Teens and Kids in Hilo

 Activities for Kids

-Hilo has abundant activities in addition to sports.
-The location of 6 telescope observatories, museums, the University of Hawaii, Hawaii Community college, and an active arts community creates an exciting intellectual and artistic community in Hilo with many activities for families and kids to participate in.
+Hilo has many activities for young people in addition to sports.
+The location of the telescope observatories, museums, the University of Hawaii, Hawaii Community College, and an active arts community creates an exciting intellectual and artistic community in Hilo with many activities tailored for families, children and teens participation.

-'Imiloa Astronomy Center has many programs for kids and families in addition to their regular planetarium shows, exhibits and Hawaiian cultural programs.
-They have afterschool programs during the school year and camps when school is out for kids and families.
-And the center is always looking for volunteers.
+'Imiloa Astronomy Center has many programs for children and families in addition to their regular planetarium shows, exhibits and Hawaiian cultural programs.
+They have afterschool programs during the school year and camps when school is out of session.
+And the center is a great place for teens to volunteer.

 Astronomers at UHH and local Hilo Observatories have created amateur Astronomy clubs and provide families the opportunity to view the stars in Hilo and at the visitor's center on Mauna Kea.
 Astroday Institute sponsors astronomy events year-round.

-Hawaiian Hula Schools, Halau Hula, are normally run by a Kumu that has inherited the position.
-The schools teach Hula to children and adults and often compete internationally in hula events.
-As a part of the instruction, students learn Hawaiian language, chants, meles, and lei making.
+Hawaiian Hula Schools, Halau Hula, teach Hula to children and adults and often compete internationally in hula events.
+As a part of the instruction, students learn the Hawaiian language, chants, meles, and lei making.
 Some of the most famous Kumu's are in Hilo such as Paul Neves and Johnny Lum Ho.
 You can find a list of the many Halau Hula in Hilo at mele.com.
 The Merry Monarch festival takes place in Hilo every Spring; it is the premiere international Hula event.
 Living in Hilo is a unique opportunity for families to learn about and become involved in Hawaiian culture and dance.

 Hilo kids doing hula Hilo kids hula